samclane/homeseer-mycroft/README.md

   }
 ```

-Remember to put `null` for username and password if your Homeseer is on the same LAN as your Mycroft.
+Remember to put `null` for username and password if your HomeSeer is on the same LAN as your Mycroft.
 Restart Mycroft for the changes to take effect.

 ## Credits